tilak-codes/RTO-Quiz-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Live Demo of this App : rto-quiz-app.netlify.app
+{ Copy and paste to your browser and run it )

 ## Available Scripts